Above dark waters

 Peter Franzén

-Jukka Helle, Markus Selin
+Jukka Helle and Markus Selin

 Rampe Toivonen